 Features of Virtual Machines

-Multi-tenancy: This is one of the key features of virtual machines in cloud computing.
+Multi-tenancy.
+This is one of the key features of virtual machines in cloud computing.
 Multi-tenancy allows multiple users to access a single physical server or cloud platform.
 This feature makes virtual machines ideal for resource sharing — multiple users can access the same resources.

-Isolation: Each virtual machine is isolated from other machines and only has access to its resources — helping to protect it from malicious attacks and malware.
+Isolation.
+Each virtual machine is isolated from other machines and only has access to its resources — helping to protect it from malicious attacks and malware.

-Portability: Virtual machines are transferrable between different platforms or hardware configurations — making it easy to scale the computing resources as per your needs.
+Portability.
+Virtual machines are transferrable between different platforms or hardware configurations — making it easy to scale the computing resources as per your needs.

-Resource Optimization: This feature allows virtual machines to use hardware resources more efficiently by sharing them across multiple machines.
+Resource Optimization.
+This feature allows virtual machines to use hardware resources more efficiently by sharing them across multiple machines.
 This helps improve performance and reduces costs, as you don't have to purchase additional hardware for each application or server.

-Virtual Machine Examples
+Virtual Machine Example

 Creating a virtual machine is a simple process accomplished through the SC//HyperCore interface in a single dialogue box.
-The interface is also used to upload Operating System and Virtual Appliance ISO installation images for VM installation as part of the VM creation process (ISOs are virtual DVD / CD images).
+The interface is also used to upload OS and Virtual Appliance ISO installation images for VM installation as part of the VM creation process (ISOs are virtual DVD / CD images).
 ISO images can be uploaded by drag-and-drop anywhere on the HyperCore UI, or you can manage and upload ISOs through the media tab in the SC//HyperCore Control Center console.
 Once uploaded, ISO images are available for use by any future VMs.

 Selecting the Create VM option (the + icon in the UI) right from the main VM management screen allows the user to specify required and optional parameters for the virtual machine, including: